 Our treatment team includes experienced psychiatrists, psychologists, social workers, professional nurses, and certified addiction counselors.
 All truly care about the needs of each client.

-Beautiful 7 Hectare Campus Nestled Alongside the White River
+Beautiful 7 Hectare Facility Nestled Alongside the White River

 Whether you want to sign up to start treatment or you have a question about treatment, calling or e-mailing our admissions team is your first step.
 An experienced admissions coordinator will answer the phone or respond to your e-mail and be able to help you.